aureliony/robocup-rescue-simulation/README.md

 4. Copy mapData.hpp to Main Program folder
 5. Make a few more changes to the program based on the map
 6. Run Build.bat
+7. Select the dll for red/blue robot and run the Simulator

 # Videos
 https://www.youtube.com/playlist?list=PLIiXUtD1ITQgM67tc36gdv7UKwYlbLlcg